Accessibility

 | Hearing loop | Hearing-aid users (T-position compatible) | None |

 Adjustments not listed above — for example a particular condition not covered here — can still be discussed with DVSA.
-Contact theorycustomerservices@dvsa.gov.uk or call 0300 200 1122 (Monday to Friday, 8am to 5pm) before you book if you need something bespoke.
+Contact theorycustomerservices@dvsa.gov.uk, call 0300 200 1122 (Monday to Friday, 8am to 5pm), or message +44 (0)1908 787001 on WhatsApp (messages only) before you book if you need something bespoke.

 Voiceover — the most-used adjustment

 The English (or Welsh) voiceover reads every question and every answer option aloud through headphones supplied at the test centre.
 You control the playback yourself.
 It’s available to any candidate — you do not need to declare a disability or supply evidence to use it.
-Select “I want an English voiceover” when booking, or ask at the test centre on the day.
+Ask for an English (or Welsh) voiceover through headphones when you book your test.

 Two common misconceptions worth clearing up: